greenrobot/greenDAO/README.md

 ### V1.3.0 Preview (2013-??-??): Multithreading robustness
 * Reworked internal locking of insert/update/delete methods
-* Fixes potential deadlocks when transactions are executed concurrently to one of the various insert/update/delete calls
+* Fixed potential deadlocks when transactions are executed concurrently to one of the various insert/update/delete calls
+* Added new deleteByKeyInTx DAO method to efficiently delete multiple entities using their keys
+* Added some checks to throw exceptions with nicer messages telling what's wrong

 ### V1.2.0 (2012-06-08): Feature release
 * Limited support of String PKs (no relations using String FKs yet)